FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

-The Coin libraries need to be installed   *
+The Coin libraries need to be installed:

 -    `libcoin80-dev`, for Debian Jessie, Stretch, Ubuntu 16.04 to 18.10, or

 -    `libcoin-dev`, for Debian Buster, Ubuntu 19.04 and newer, as well as for Ubuntu 18.04/18.10 with the [freecad-stable/freecad-daily PPAs](Installing_on_Linux#Official_Ubuntu_repository.md) added to your software sources.

-Several libraries that deal with mathematics, triangulated surfaces, sorting, meshes, computer vision, cartographic projections, 3D visualization, the X11 Window system, XML parsing, and Zip file reading   *
+Several libraries that deal with mathematics, triangulated surfaces, sorting, meshes, computer vision, cartographic projections, 3D visualization, the X11 Window system, XML parsing, and Zip file reading:
 -    `libeigen3-dev`